muesli4/table-layout/README.md

 ## Get in contact

-Please report issues and suggestions to the GitHub page.
-I'm always open for feedback (good and bad).
+* Report issues and suggestions to the GitHub page.
+* Any kind of feedback is welcome.
+* Contributions are much appreciated.
+Contact me first for bigger changes.

 [ansi-terminal package]: http://hackage.haskell.org/package/ansi-terminal